- Getting Started

 When storing data, Amazon DynamoDB divides a table into multiple partitions and distributes the data based on the hash key element of the primary key.
 While allocating capacity resources, Amazon DynamoDB assumes a relatively random access pattern across all primary keys.
 You should set up your data model so that your requests result in a fairly even distribution of traffic across primary keys.
 If a table has a very small number of heavily accessed hash key elements, possibly even a single very heavily used hash key element, traffic is concentrated on a small number of partitions – potentially only one partition.
 If the workload is heavily unbalanced, meaning disproportionately focused on one or a few partitions, the operations will not achieve the overall provisioned throughput level.
 To get the most out of Amazon DynamoDB throughput, build tables where the hash key element has a large number of distinct values, and values are requested fairly uniformly, as randomly as possible.
 An example of a good primary key is CustomerID if the application has many customers and requests made to various customer records tend to be more or less uniform.
 An example of a heavily skewed primary key is “Product Category Name” where certain product categories are more popular than the rest.

-Units of Capacity required for writes = Number of item writes per second x item size (round up to the nearest integer)
+Units of Capacity required for writes = Number of item writes per second x item size (rounded up to the nearest KB)

-Units of Capacity required for reads* = Number of item reads per second x (item size / 4) (round up to the nearest integer)
+Units of Capacity required for reads* = Number of item reads per second x item size (rounded up to the nearest KB)

 * If you use eventually consistent reads you’ll get twice the throughput in terms of reads per second.